 The use of any of the words "expect", "plan", "continue", "estimate", "anticipate", "potential", "targeting", "intend", "could", "might", "should", "believe", "may", "predict", or "will" and similar expressions are intended to identify forward-looking information or statements.
 Various assumptions were used in drawing the conclusions or making the projections contained in the forward-looking statements throughout this Press Release.
 The forward-looking information and statements included in this Press Release are not guarantees of future performance and should not be unduly relied upon.
 Forward-looking statements are based on current expectations, estimates and projections that involve a number of risks and uncertainties, which could cause actual results to differ materially from those anticipated and described in the forward-looking statements.
 Such information and statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information or statements.
 These factors include, but are not limited to, such things as the impact of general industry conditions, fluctuation of commodity prices, industry competition, availability of qualified personnel and management, stock market volatility and timely and cost effective access to sufficient capital from internal and external sources.
 The risks outlined above should not be construed as exhaustive.
 Although management of the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to have been correct.
 Accordingly, readers should not place undue reliance upon any of the forward-looking information set out in this Press Release.
 All of the forward-looking statements of the Company contained in this Press Release are expressly qualified, in their entirety, by this cautionary statement.
 Except as required by law, the Company disclaims any intention or obligation to update or revise any forward-looking information or statements, whether the result of new information, future events or otherwise.

-Strad Energy Services Ltd. has scheduled a conference call to begin promptly at 9:00 a.m.
-MST on Thursday, February 28, 2013.
+Strad Energy Services Ltd. has scheduled a conference call to begin promptly at 10:00 a.m.
+MDT on Thursday, May 10, 2012.